 - Find ways to reduce or eliminate stress.
 Exercises such as yoga and tai chi can help clear your head, elevate your mood, and reduce stress.

 Some doctors may prescribe creams or tablets containing estrogen, progesterone, or both if you have severe menopausal symptoms in addition to nausea and headaches.
 Make sure to educate yourself about the possible side effects of hormone replacement therapy.
-They include an increased risk of breast cancer, deep vein thrombosis, and changes in cholesterol levels.
 Always discuss any concerns you have about your health and about any new medication with a health professional.